 Texas A&M Freshman Profile

-At this point, you’ve seen all three ways students can be admitted to Texas A&M: Top 10% admits, academic admits, and reviewed admits.
+At this point, you’ve seen both ways students can be admitted to Texas A&M: Top 10% admits, academic admits, and reviewed admits.
 So what does Texas A&M’s Freshman class look like?
 Taking a look provides an important answer the question “How to get into Texas A&M?”